 According to John Allegro, “Jesus” meant “Semen” and “Christ” meant “Giant Erect Mushroom Penis.”
 This was all based on the Sumerian language, long dead by the time of Jesus.
 And it just goes to show how far you can stretch this story in any direction.
 Allegro sold this story to the tabloids and lost his academic career in the process.

 Judea was at the pivotal crossroads connecting the Roman Empire with Persia, and India.
-The biggest influences in the time were coming from the West, and Greek was the universal language of the educated (not to mention the only one used to write the New Testament), so isn’t it far more likely Jesus is an echo from something Greek-sounding, like “Zeus,” perhaps?
+The biggest influences in the time were coming from the West, and Greek was the universal language of the educated (not to mention the one used to write the New Testament), so isn’t it far more likely Jesus is an echo from something Greek-sounding, like “Zeus,” perhaps?
 And doesn’t that have a much better ring for an icon on the altar than: “semen?”
 Not to mention the current story is the real name was Joshua, but got changed to Jesus for unknown reasons, a weak tale.